Traveler582/medieval-pvz/README.md

 # [Game Name TBD]

 A medieval lane-defense game inspired by Plants vs. Zombies.
-Deploy units like Knights, Archers, and more to defend your castle against waves of enemies — spending Gold instead of Sun.
+Deploy units like Knights, Archers, and more to defend your castle against waves of enemies — spending Gold to fund your defenses.

 > **This game is currently in active development.** Expect frequent changes.